 - Paper-based and computer-based (Administration scripts are different.) - English language arts/literacy and mathematics.
-(Testing times and administration scripts are different.) - Spanish form for mathematics & DC Science. - Student directions read aloud in a language other than English (As a reminder, there are translated administration scripts for 12 different languages for PARCC, available at dc.mypearsonsupport.com.)
+(Testing times and administration scripts are different.) - Spanish form for mathematics & Science. - Student directions read aloud in a language other than English (As a reminder, there are translated administration scripts for Spanish, available at dc.mypearsonsupport.com.)